What is Accreditation?

 - The review will result in identification of strengths and areas for improvement that are documented in a CQI plan.
 CAOT’s Academic Credentialing Council (ACC) is responsible for oversight and awarding accreditation status.

 - Changes to programs that are deemed substantive (policy 8212) and the addition of satellite sites (policy 8211) are subject to oversight by the ACC.
-To find policies, click here (link to policy page) For information on ACC membership, please contact the Exam and Accreditation Coordinator.
+To find policies, click here.
+For information on ACC membership, please contact the Exam and Accreditation Coordinator.